jwplayer/jwplayer-documentation/docs/troubleshooting/jw-lens-overview.md

 ### Config

-On the **Config** tab, configuration used to instantiate the player is displayed.
+On the **Config** tab, the configuration used to instantiate the player is displayed.
 You can copy the configuration to your clipboard or edit the configuration and re-initialize the player with a modified configuration.

 <img src="../../img/jw-lens/jw-lens-config.png">